cn0047/stash/ed/ad/tree.md

 * `R-tree` - tree data structures **used for spatial access methods**.

-* `R*-trees` - have slightly higher construction cost than standard R-trees, as the data may need to be reinserted;
+* `R*-tree` - has slightly higher construction cost than standard R-tree, as the data may need to be reinserted;
 but the resulting tree will usually have a better query performance.